unitymakesus/drnc/wp-content/plugins/events-manager/readme.txt

 * added notice when viewing bookings made in another language
 * added booking admin table column for language used in booking
 * fixed some minor PHP notices preventing event submissions/edits with a new location if display_errors are enabled
-* updated EM_Notices to use new class names for notices output in WP Dasbhoard
+* updated EM_Notices to use new class names for notices output in WP Dashboard
 * added filters for all post type and custom taxonomy arrays used in initial post type and custom taxonomy registration functions (see em-posts.php)

 = 5.9.1 =